OctoPrint/plugins.octoprint.org/_plugins/printwatch.md

 ### Authentication

 In order to use PrintWatch, you must provide your API key in the settings.
 Visit the [printpal.io website](https://printpal.io/pricing/) to register your key for your printers.

+# Privacy Policy
+Read our privacy polich here: [PrintWatch Privacy policy](https://printpal.io/privacy/)